Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: History of Simulators

-Besides the shift in functionality, the history of simulators also reflects a trend toward open-source.
-Fig. \ref{simulator-history} illustrates the changes in the number of open-source and closed-source simulators over the past three decades.
-The data clearly reveals a consistent growth of free and open-source simulators.
-This trend can be attributed to two main factors.
-Firstly, the technologies required for developing simulators have become more accessible over time.
-The decreasing costs and increasing availability of computing resources and software tools have made it easier for developers to create and distribute open-source simulators.
-Therefore, more researchers and developers are contributing to open-source simulators.
-Secondly, the emergence of open-source simulators is beneficial for the entire autonomous driving industry.
-These platforms can promote the establishment of standardized data formats and evaluation criteria, and further foster a more cohesive and efficient research environment, where findings can be better shared and validated.
-These two advantages together propel the growth of open-source simulators.
+\begin{itemize} \item \textbf{Rise of open-source simulators:} The increasing prevalence of open-source simulators might be explained by two factors.
+Firstly, technological advancements have made the development of simulators more accessible.
+The decreasing costs and enhanced availability of computing resources and software tools have made it easier for developers to create and distribute open-source simulators.
+Secondly, open-source simulators would benefit the entire autonomous driving industry.
+These platforms might contribute to establishing standardized data formats and evaluation benchmarks.
+This, in turn, fosters a more cohesive and efficient research environment, facilitating the sharing and validation of findings across the industry.

+\item \textbf{Diversification of task scope:} In the incipient and dormant periods, simulators primarily focused on examining traffic control designs and vehicle structures.
+However, as the focus in autonomous driving research shifted towards vehicle-centric exploration, simulators assumed a crucial role in the training and testing of algorithms.
+The expansion in application range has engendered a higher demand for simulation quality, especially in terms of fidelity and diversity.